How Do I Crowdfund My New Business Idea?

 When seeking to raise capital for your start-up, a new and increasingly popular option is crowdfunding.
 Crowdfunding can allow you to raise funds for your start-up when the bank does not necessarily see the value in your idea.
 Even if the bank does not see the value, if it is a good idea, there maybe plenty of people who do, and could even be willing to invest.

-Here are some tips on how to create a successful crowdfunding campaign to get your start-up off the ground:
+Here are 6 tips on how to create a successful crowdfunding campaign

 Crowdfunding is basically social media’s answer to raising money.
 You post your project on a crowdfunding site and investors who think you have a good idea can contribute.
 Often in exchange for their donations, they get certain perks like a chapter of the book a fund-seeking writer is writing or exclusive behind-the-scenes footage of a film by a fund-seeking filmmaker.
 In the case of businesses, crowdfunding now makes it possible to offer stock to non-accredited investors.